PikaKight/PikaKight/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Software Engineering Student at the University of Western Ontario.
-I’m currently working on building up my programming languages and making a portfolio website.
+My name is Marcus Tuen Muk, a passionate problem solver, gamer and singer.
+I am a Software Engineering Student at Western University with a focus on Full Stack Development, Game Development, Artificial Intelligence and Machine Learning.

 ## Languages: